 Get Pets Microchipped

-As an option, you can inject (or maybe you have already) a microchip inside your pets is a smarter idea to keep them safe.
+As an option, you can inject (or maybe you have already) a microchip inside your pets to keep them safe.
 Before construction starts, it may be a good idea to have all your pets microchipped.
 This is because cats and dogs are more likely to run away while construction is being completed.
 Also, homeowners should never underestimate the power of old-school collars and tags with their name, address, and cellphone.
 This could be quite helpful in case they don’t know how to get back home.

 Plan to Go Outdoors